railsuser2014/openobject-doc-book-en/source/technical_guide/account.rst

-:active: Active, boolean

 :check_history: Display History, boolean

     *Check this box if you want to print all entries when printing the General Ledger, otherwise it will only print its balance.*

-:diff: Difference of Opening Bal., float, readonly

-:child_id: Children Accounts, many2many, readonly
+:child_id: Child Accounts, many2many, readonly

-:type1: Dr/Cr, selection